On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Asymptotic Properties of Rejection and Importance Sampling Algorithm

 \subsection{Asymptotic Monte Carlo Error}

-We now consider the Monte Carlo error involved in estimating $\bh_{ABC}$.
-Here we fix the data and consider randomness solely in terms of the stochasticity of the Monte Carlo algorithm.
-We focus on the importance sampling algorithm given in the introduction.
+We now consider the Monte Carlo error involved in estimating $\bh_{\rm ABC}$.
+Here we fix the data and consider solely the stochasticity of the Monte Carlo algorithm.
+We focus on Algorithm \ref{alg:ISABC}.
 Remember that $N$ is the Monte Carlo sample size.
 For $i=1,\ldots,N$, $\btheta_{i}$ is the proposed parameter value and $w_{i}$ is its importance sampling weight.
-Let $\phi_{i}$ be the indicator that is 1 if and only if $\theta_{i}$ is accepted in step 3 of algorithm 1 and $N_{acc}=\sum_{i=1}^{N}\phi_{i}$ be the number of accepted parameter.
+Let $\phi_{i}$ be the indicator that is 1 if and only if $\theta_{i}$ is accepted in step 3 of Algorithm \ref{alg:ISABC} and let $N_{\rm acc}=\sum_{i=1}^{N}\phi_{i}$ be the number of accepted parameter.